jtadrous/todo-list/README.md

    `git add .`

 2. Commit changes with a messsage
-   `git commit -m 'your message here'`
+   `git commit -m "your message here"`

 3. Push changes to Github
    `git push`